SoloUnity/better-lectures-iOS/README.md

 # Learning-App

-Learning app that uses Apple Documentation to display it in lessons through a friendly interface for both Swift and SwiftUI alond with videos and quizzes.
+See the earlier (lecture focused) iteration of the app: https://github.com/SoloUnity/FinalProject Learning app that uses Apple Documentation to display it in lessons through a friendly interface for both Swift and SwiftUI alond with videos and quizzes.

-Used as the basis of my final project: https://github.com/SoloUnity/FinalProject

 <img width="390" alt="Screen Shot 2022-07-05 at 11 53 26 AM" src="https://user-images.githubusercontent.com/77747704/177368832-c77cf634-094e-4aac-8b03-6b15dfb1a081.png">
 <img width="434" alt="Screen Shot 2022-07-05 at 11 53 35 AM" src="https://user-images.githubusercontent.com/77747704/177368837-c579f7a8-6b5f-443e-b08c-2e644b9038b2.png">